timstableford/DynamicBuffer/README.md

-#Fixed Fragmented Buffer Allocation Utility
+# Fixed Fragmented Buffer Allocation Utility

 Allocation system to allow fragmented memory buffers in a fixed size suepr-buffer.

+## Description

 This class is mostly useful on memory constrained devices such as the Arduino.
 On those devices you may want to create and delete arrays of objects reasonably often.